Taveszfito/PS5CTBRO/README.md

 Any feedback is welcome.

-If something doesn’t work as expected, or you notice weird behavior, feel free to open an issue or share your experience.
+If something doesn’t work as expected or behaves strangely, feel free to open an issue or share your experience.

 ---

 ## 📌 Why this exists

-There are very few tools that properly explore the full capabilities of the DualSense on Android.
+There are very few tools that explore the full capabilities of the DualSense on Android.

-This app is an attempt to experiment, learn, and push those limits further.
+This app exists to:
+- experiment with low-level controller features
+- understand hardware behavior
+- push beyond official limitations
+- provide a usable testing environment for developers and enthusiasts